 War is also a matter of organisation.
 War began - and continued for us - so to speak, without any warning and intelligence network.
 Yes, they were lookout men.
 But it was as if they were on guard forever in the opposite café!
 The few times they achieved to detect a raid, more often than not, they could not transmit us the informations.

 It was certainly possible to overcome such a disaster.
-We prooved that by developping our own warning network.
-As early as an ennemy attack was known, even very far, all available fighters took off.
-So, we were able to attack the ennemy bombers as soon as they were in sight; Even we miss to catch them, no bombing were able to destroy our planes on the ground.
+We proved that by developing our own warning network.
+As early as an enemy attack was known, even very far, all available fighters took off.
+So, we were able to attack the enemy bombers as soon as they were in sight; Even we miss to catch them, no bombing were able to destroy our planes on the ground.

 Moreover, some fighter unit commanders seemed not to have understood the need to train their pilots to take off very fast.

-The fighters took off only on warning or following a schedulded time.
+The fighters took off only on warning or following a scheduled time.
 As often as not, only three aircrafts are involved.

 A premonitory failure to interception